-The Federal Court of Australia (FCA) has handed down its judgment in Australian Competition and Consumer Commission v Dateline Imports Pty Ltd FCA 791 (30 July 2014).
-According to the Australian Competition and Consumer Commission (ACCC), the FCA has found that Dateline Imports breached the Trade Practices Act (now known as the Competition and Consumer Act (2010) 1974 No. 51 (Cth)) by making misleading representations regarding its Keratin Complex Smoothing Therapy hair straightening product.
+The Federal Court of Australia (FCA) has handed down its judgment in Australian Competition and Consumer Commission v Safe Breast Imaging Pty Ltd (No 2) FCA 998 (16 September 2014).
+According to the Australian Competition and Consumer Commission (ACCC), the FCA has fined Safe Breast Imaging Pty Ltd (SBI) and its sole director Joanne Firth A$200,000 and A$20,000 respectively in relation to false representations made by SBI in breach of Schedule 2 (The Australian Consumer Law) to the Competition and Consumer Act (2010) 1974 No. 51 (Cth).

 - Careful Communication and Proper Use of Computers (15)